-Set an override expression for the Network-layer DDoS Attack Protection managed ruleset to define a specific scope for sensitivity level or action adjustments.
+Set an override expression for the Network-layer DDoS Attack Protection managed ruleset to define a specific scope for or adjustments.
 For example, you can set different sensitivity levels for different destination IP addresses or ports: a medium sensitivity level for destination IP address

 A and a low sensitivity level for destination IP address

 You can use the following fields in override expressions: